-We will also pay for treatment not listed in our Schedule of Procedures and Fees if, before the treatment begins, it is established that the treatment is recognised as appropriate by an authoritative medical body.
+We will also pay for surgery not listed in our Schedule of Procedures and Fees if, before the treatment begins, it is established that the treatment is recognised as appropriate by an authoritative medical body.
 This means procedures and practices must have undergone appropriate clinical trial and assessment, and be sufficiently evidenced in published medical journals.

-We will not pay for treatment that has not been established as being effective or which is experimental.
+We will not pay for treatment that is not conventional treatment or which is experimental.

-You are not covered for complications that arise as a result of authorised or unauthorised unproven or experimental treatment. " To check whether we will agree to cover a treatment, please call us on +44 (0)+44 (0)1892 556 013 or toll free on 800933241 (within Hong Kong) before you start treatment
+You are not covered for complications that arise as a result of authorised or unauthorised unproven or experimental treatment.

+To check whether we will agree to cover a treatment, please call us on +44 (0)1892 556 013 or toll free on 800933241 (within Hong Kong) before you start treatment